Red Bank ReUnion Band: In period costume, this band conducts an entertaining and informative session on the music and instruments of the 19th century.

 Oculus: Jim Buchanan, an artist from Scotland, converted this pioneer cabin in New Harmony into a camera obscura – a walk-in pinhole camera.

-Candle Dipping: People in the early 1800s made candles from the tallow or animal fat in a hand dipped process.
+Candle Dipper: People in the early 1800s made candles from the tallow or animal fat in a hand dipped process.

 Weaver: Peggy Taylor first learned to weave in 1976 in New Harmony, Indiana.
 Today, Peggy creates work from linen, cotton and wool, often spinning wool yarn from the fleece of her own flock of Shetland sheep.

-Rope Making: The original Harmonist rope walk stretched 1100 feet.
+Rope maker: The original Harmonist rope walk stretched 1100 feet.
 The Harmonists grew hemp to make rope.
 Along the rope walk they stretched it out to dry and also to twist it.

-1800s Diorama & games: Visit the Salomon Wolf House for kids games and a detailed diorama of the town of New Harmony.
+1800s diorama and games: Visit the Salomon Wolf House for kids games and a detailed diorama of the town of New Harmony.

 Tree of 40 Fruits: Sculpted through the process of grafting, each unique tree grows over forty different types of fruit.